-Last week I double checked the girls’ red books just to make sure that all three had definitely had both doses of the MMR vaccine (Mumps, Measles, Rubella).
+Last week I double checked the girls’ red books to make sure all three had definitely had both doses of the MMR vaccine (Mumps, Measles, Rubella).

-I’m seeing an increasing number of news stories about pockets where there have been outbreaks – Disneyland being a particularly headline grabbing one – and whilst most of these have been in other countries, I think it’s going to be a serious issue in the UK.
+I’ve seen an increasing number of news stories about pockets where there have been outbreaks – Disneyland being a particularly headline-grabbing one.
+Whilst most of these have been in other countries, I think it’s going to be a serious issue in the UK.
 By the way, in 2000, the US declared that it had eliminated measles.

-There was much negative publicity about the MMR vaccine and this was enough to put many parents off getting it for their children.
-Again, I’m not going to go into that, but it does mean that the uptake of this particular vaccination is severely reduced.
+There was much negative publicity about the MMR vaccine, which was enough to put many parents off getting it for their children.
+Again, I’m not going to go into that, but it does mean that uptake of this particular vaccination is severely reduced.

-Measles is extremely contagious, so much so that 90 percent of those who aren’t immunised would catch it if they were exposed.
-It’s airborne and can remain in the air and on surfaces for up to two hours after an infected person has left, and it is transmittable before it can be diagnosed.
-Children who are too young to have had the first dose or second dose of the MMR vaccine are obviously at risk as are children with illnesses such as cancer who can’t be vaccinated and children who are immunocompromised.
+Measles is extremely contagious, so much so that 90 percent of those who aren’t immunised would catch it if exposed.
+It’s airborne and can remain in the air and on surfaces for up to two hours after an infected person has left.
+It is also transmittable before it can be diagnosed.
+Children who are too young to have had the first or second dose of the MMR vaccine are obviously at risk as are children with illnesses such as cancer who can’t be vaccinated and children who are immunocompromised.

 I hope I’m wrong about a big UK outbreak, but as the children return to school after half-term, I’m starting to fear the worst.

 Here’s what the NHS says about measles with some of the signs and symptoms:

 Measles is a highly infectious viral illness that can be very unpleasant and can sometimes lead to serious complications.
 However, it’s now uncommon in the UK because of the effectiveness of the MMR vaccination.

 The initial symptoms of measles develop around 10 days after you are infected.
 These can include: